Positional Marked Patterns in Permutations: Equivalence classes of

 \begin{enumerate}

 \item $1 \le \ell \le k-1$.
-In this case, by the same reason as the first case in the proof of Lemma \ref{firstcase}, we can remove $1$ from $\sigma$ and reduce other elements without effecting $\tau_1$-match at other positions.
+In this case, by the same reason as the first case in the proof of Lemma \ref{firstcase}, we can remove $1$ from $\sigma$ and decrease other elements by 1 without effecting $\tau_1$-match at other positions.

 After removing 1 and reducing, the position of $1$ will be $\ell$.
 Thus, this case contributes $\sum_{\ell=1}^{k-1} P_{n-1,\tau_2,\ell}(x)$.

 \item $\ell=k+1$.
 In this case, $\sigma$ does not have a $\tau_2$-match at position $\ell$, and removing $2$ will not effect $\tau_2$-match at other positions by the same reason as above.
 Thus, this case contributes $P_{n-1,\tau_2,k}(x).$